 - 2.15.
 The main purpose of a trip is defined as the purpose in the absence of which the trip would not have taken place (IRTS 2008 para.
 3.10.). - 2.16.
-The main purpose of a trip helps to determine whether it qualifies as a tourism trip and the traveler qualifies as a visitor.
-For instance, as long as it is incidental to the trip, a visitor might earn some income during his/her stay (e.g. youths backpacking).
-Nevertheless, if the main purpose is to be employed and earn an income, then the trip cannot be a tourism trip and he/she is cannot be considered as a visitor but as an "other traveler" (IRTS 2008 para.
+The main purpose of a trip is one of the criteria used to determine whether the trip qualifies as a tourism trip and the traveler qualifies as a visitor.
+For instance, as long as it is incidental to the trip, a visitor might earn some income during his/her stay (e.g. youngsters taking small jobs during their trip in order to generate income and partly finance their expenses).
+Nevertheless, if the main purpose is to be employed and earn an income, then the trip cannot be a tourism trip and the individual taking the trip cannot be considered as a visitor but as an "other traveler" (IRTS 2008 para.
 3.11.). - 2.17.
 Information on the purpose of the tourism trip is useful for characterizing tourism expenditure patterns.
 It is also important in identifying key segments of tourism demand for planning, marketing and promotion purposes (IRTS 2008 para.
 3.12.). - 2.18.
 Based on their main purpose, trips made by tourists and same-day visitors may be classified (IRTS 2008 paras.
-3.14. to 3.17.) in the following categories: - 1.
-Personal - 1.1.
-Holidays, leisure and recreation - 1.2.
-Visiting friends and relatives - 1.3.
+3.14. to 3.17.) in the following categories:

+- 1. Personal

+- 1.1.
+Holidays, leisure and recreation

+- 1.2.
+Visiting friends and relatives

+- 1.3.
 Education and training

 - 1.4.
 Health and medical care

 - 1.5.
 Religion/pilgrimages

 - 1.6.
 Shopping

 - 1.7.
 Transit

 - 1.8.
 Other

 - 2. Business and professional